How Analysis Can Help You Trade

-As the name suggests, technical analysis, in its simplest form, is using various information to analyse the markets, the past price of assets, trading volumes and trends to identify patterns and predict how they are likely to perform in the future.
+As the name suggests, technical analysis, in its purest form, is using various information to analyse the markets, the past price of assets, trading volumes and trends to identify patterns and predict how they are likely to perform in the future.

-Trading indicators (or tools), include trends, momentum and volumes traded and can reveal many things about the performance of an asset.
+Trading indicators (or tools) include trends, momentum and volumes traded and can reveal many things about the performance of an asset.